judytabbal/dynbrainSS/README.md

 - Download and unpack all source code provided here
 - Add them (folders and subfolders) into your MATLAB path
 - Download fieldtrip package from our project release [release here](https://github.com/judytabbal/dynbrainSS/releases/tag/v1.0), but DO NOT manually add fieldtrip to your MATLAB path, ft_defaults will be added automatically by code
-- Donwload and unpack HCP data from (link) in case you wish to test HCP data results through the interface
+- Donwload and unpack HCP data from the [link](https://zenodo.org/record/3939725#.XwmIkpMzZ_R) in case you wish to test HCP data results through the interface

 ## Manual Guide
 A pdf for 'dynbrainSS manual' is available in the [release here](https://github.com/judytabbal/dynbrainSS/releases/tag/v1.0) as a simple step-by-step guide for interface use.